 It is a noted pattern that people who are awoken a few minutes after they sleep rarely remember the activities that took place a few minutes before they slept.
 This explains why phone conversations that take place in the middle of the night may be forgotten or why some people rarely remember turning off their alarms.

 The foods and medicines we take have an effect on our sleeping patterns since they tend to affect the composition of the neurotransmitters which control the sleep.
 They will also determine whether we feel drowsy or alert depending on the signals our brains are transmitting.
-The use of antidepressants, caffeinated drinks or diet pills may cause insomnia because they end up stimulating the part of the brain that triggers alertness.
+The use of antidepressants, caffeinated drinks or diet pills may cause insomnia because they stimulate the part of the brain that triggers alertness.
 Antidepressants and heavy smoking tend to suppress the REM stage of sleep and people who use these two may not be able to sleep for long.
-They end up sleeping for three to four hours as a result of nicotine withdrawal symptoms.
+They end up sleeping for three to four hours because of nicotine withdrawal symptoms.
 Those who turn to alcohol to get sleep tend to have reduced REM and deep sleep stages.
 They end up having longer light sleep stages from which they awaken easily.

 When one gets to the REM stage, the body loses that ability it normally has to regulate temperatures.
 That is why most people are easily awakened by changes in temperatures.
 When our REM stage gets disrupted, our normal sleep cycle gets disrupted.
 The body fails to revert to the normal cycle the next time we sleep.
-Our bodies go directly to the REM phase the next time we sleep in an attempt to make up for lost time.
+Our bodies go directly to the REM phase the next time we sleep to make up for lost time.
 This will continue till the body manages to catch up.

 People who are under the influence of anaesthesia or even in a coma are said to be in a state of sleep.
 However, they do not produce the brain activity which is a characteristic of normal sleep.
 The brains waves are too slow to be detected.